leon4rd/test/README.md

-## Whats a penguins favorite relative?
-Aunt Arctica.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.